ChahatBansal8060/Builtup_Change_Detection/README.md

     * Improved corner years, difference-based change detection

 # Final Results
 As a compilation of all results and comparing the performance across different satellites, find the slides in the document named **Change_Classifier_Document.pdf**.
+As per our analysis, **Improved Corner Years, With difference-based change detection** gives the best results in the most simplest manner.

 # Execution
 Each directory has a run.sh file.
 Run that using sh run.sh command in your terminal, and it'll guide you through the process.